 What if I will not know for certain about my internship until the last minute?

 Is credit possible for internship courses abroad or at at another US university?

 What else should be kept in mind about internships and credit?

 Students may not receive credit for simply doing an internship, but only for academic work based on such an experience through "an approved program which provides an opportunity to apply and expand knowledge under expert supervision in an on or off-campus position."
-Such internships should provide a "structured learning experience," and "must be approved in advance by the department, and evaluated by a William and Mary faculty member."
+Such internships should provide a "structured learning experience," and "must be approved in advance by the department, and evaluated by a William & Mary faculty member."
 Finally, getting credit requires not only the hands-on experience of the internship but "an analytic or research component, and a final, written report."

-[For the College's Washington Program or DC Summer Institute see below] The Department stipulates that Government credit may be granted for academic work done in connection to an internship only if the position
+The Department stipulates that Government credit may be granted for academic work done in connection to an internship only if the position

 is with a political, governmental, advocacy or research organization (not a for-profit corporation, aside from journalistic enterprises, or law firm);

 involves at least five weeks of fulltime work (paid or uncompensated); and

 allows the student opportunities to observe the political/policy process at work